shubhambhattar/helm-templates/README.md

     helm upgrade --namespace <namespace> <release-name> <path/to/updated/chart>
 ​
+> Use `env` section in Deployment spec to store environment variables for a Deployment.
+And for configuration files (to be mounted at runtime), store them in `config/` directory at the chart's root directory.
-> If you simply ugrade a ConfigMap in chart's `values.yaml` file, the pod won't be restarted by itself.
-The general idea is only those Kubernetes Resources are restarted which actually changed in `values.yaml` file.
+If you simply ugrade the configuration in `configs/` directory, it's checksum is now used as a field in Deployment.
+Hence, even though Deployment spec itself hasn't changed, the checksum computed for files in `config/` will change which will trigger a restart of all the pods in the Deployment.
+The general idea is only those Kubernetes Resources are restarted whose spec have actually changed.
 ​
 ## Rolling back changes (Degrading to a previous version of the chart)
 ​